Roger Tuivasa-Sheck: Sydney Roosters (2012-2015)

 In the pre-season, Tuivasa-Sheck played for the Roosters in the Auckland Nines.
+Tuivasa-Sheck was named the fullback for the Roosters going forward, replacing Anthony Minichiello due to his retirement.
 On 8 April, he signed a 3-year contract with the New Zealand Warriors starting in 2016, replacing the departing Sam Tomkins.
 On 3 May, he played for the Kiwis at fullback in their historic 2015 Anzac Test victory over Australia.
 It was only the Kiwis' second win in the 15 editions of the annual test-match since its introduction in 1997.

 During the season, Tuivasa-Sheck ran a combined 5767 metres.
 On 29 September, he was named the 2015 Dally M Fullback of the Year, finishing his last year with the Roosters having played in all of their 27 matches and scoring 12 tries.
 He returned to the Kiwis side at the end of the year to play in their tour of Great Britain.
 He played in all 3 matches and scored 1 try against England in the Kiwis' 2-1 Baskerville Shield series loss.